 The first and second sessions of this Knowledge Group explored the ways to improve access to financial services and integration into the global economy.
 Our first session offered a critical perspective on the microfinance industry, while the second session looked at cash transfers as a method for poverty reduction.

-This third session will take the format of an interactive workshop, in which participants are invited to take part in a collective thought-exercise to explore the meaning, utility and intent of trade law in supporting the sustainability of international trade, and long-term equitable access to markets.
+This third session will take the format of an interactive workshop, in which participants are invited to take part in a collective thought-exercise to explore the meaning, utility and intent of trade law and trade regulations in supporting the sustainability of international trade, and long-term equitable access to markets.

 We welcome practitioners in trade law or who have a familiarity with trade law and wish to explore their role, as lawyers, in promoting sustainable practices in global trade.
 To ensure constructive and inclusive discussion, this workshop is limited to 25 people.